-Anderson has overall responsibility for managing Prologis’ private funds, raising additional capital, and working with regional presidents to lease and manage the company’s global platform.
+Gary Anderson has overall responsibility for managing Prologis’s private funds, raising additional capital, and working with regional presidents to lease and manage the company’s global platform.
 In January 2010, Anderson was appointed as a board member for Prologis European Properties, a publicly traded fund listed on Euronext and managed by Prologis.
-Prior to this, Anderson was the company’s President of Europe and the Middle East, as well as Chairman of the European Operating Committee.
+Prior to this, he was the company’s president of Europe and the Middle East, as well as chairman of the European Operating Committee.

-Anderson received his MBA in Finance and Real Estate from the Anderson Graduate School of Management at UCLA and his Bachelor of Arts in Marketing from Washington State University.
+Anderson received his MBA in finance and real estate from the Anderson Graduate School of Management at the University of California at Los Angeles and his bachelor of arts in marketing from Washington State University.
 He is a current member of the Young Presidents’ Organization.

 President and Chief Executive Officer, Equity Office Properties

-A seasoned real estate executive with more than 30 years experience in all facets of real estate investment activities, August was previously President, Chief Executive Officer and a Trustee of Prentiss Properties Trust, and had been President and Chief Operating Officer of Prentiss since Prentiss’ initial Public Offering in October 1996.
+A seasoned real estate executive with more than 30 years’ experience in all facets of real estate investment activities, Tom August was previously president, chief executive officer, and a trustee of Prentiss Properties Trust, and had been president and chief operating officer of Prentiss since Prentiss’s initial public offering in October 1996.

-From 1992 to 1996, August served as President and Chief Operating Officer of a Prentiss affiliate, Prentiss Properties Limited, Inc. From 1987 to 1992 he served as Executive Vice President and Chief Financial Officer of Prentiss’ predecessor company.
-From 1985 to 1987, he served in executive capacities with Cadillac Fairview Urban Development, Inc. In 1985, he was Senior Vice President of Finance for Oxford Properties, Inc. in Denver, Colorado, an affiliate of a privately held Canadian real estate firm.
-Previously he was a Vice President of Citibank responsible for real estate lending activities in the Midwest.
+From 1992 to 1996, August served as president and chief operating officer of a Prentiss affiliate, Prentiss Properties Limited Inc. From 1987 to 1992, he served as executive vice president and chief financial officer of Prentiss’s predecessor company.
+From 1985 to 1987, August served in executive capacities with Cadillac Fairview Urban Development Inc. In 1985, he was senior vice president of finance for Oxford Properties Inc. in Denver, an affiliate of a privately held Canadian real estate firm.
+Previously, he was a vice president of Citibank responsible for real estate lending activities in the Midwest.